Skip to main content

 When a salon is implementing or updating its data protection practices under Loi 25 and needs a contract that clearly specifies how client personal information will be collected, used, and protected, and who is responsible for compliance with the Act respecting the protection of personal information in the private sector (RLRQ, c.
 P-39.1).

 When a salon owner wants to protect the salon's client relationships and business investment by including a reasonable non-competition and client solicitation restriction clause that complies with Quebec law (art.
 2089 CCQ) and has been carefully tailored to be enforceable.
 A hairdressing and esthetics service contract becomes necessary in several common Quebec scenarios.
 Salons offering premium services such as keratin treatments, hair extensions, coloring services, or permanent wave treatments benefit from written service contracts that document client consultation results, patch test outcomes, and the specific services agreed to perform, protecting both the client and the professional from disputes over results or reactions.
 Independent hairdressers and estheticians renting booth space in established salons need booth rental agreements that clearly define the rent amount, payment schedule, included services such as utilities and product access, scheduling rights, and the non-compete obligations during and after the rental period.
 Wedding hair and makeup service packages, where stylists commit to multi-hour services on a specific date for a bridal party, require advance booking contracts with deposit requirements, cancellation policies, and contingency arrangements for stylist illness or unavailability.
 Esthetics clinics offering medical-adjacent services such as laser hair removal, chemical peels, microneedling, or injectable cosmetic treatments must document informed consent, treatment protocols, potential side effects, contraindications, and aftercare instructions.
 Corporate wellness programs engaging esthetics professionals for employee appreciation events, trade show presence, or on-site massage and beauty services require service contracts defining the scope, duration, staffing, equipment, and liability allocation.
 Finally, hairdressers and stylists who perform services in clients' private homes or long-term care facilities for elderly or disabled clients need mobile service contracts addressing accessibility requirements, scheduling policies, and payment arrangements.
-Esthetics and beauty services offered as part of a franchise system, where a franchisor licenses their beauty brand, treatment protocols, and product lines to franchise operators, require comprehensive service contracts that incorporate both the franchise brand standards and the Quebec consumer protection requirements applicable to beauty service providers.
+Esthetics and beauty services offered as part of a franchise system, where a franchisor licenses their beauty brand, treatment protocols, and product lines to franchise operators, require thorough service contracts that incorporate both the franchise brand standards and the Quebec consumer protection requirements applicable to beauty service providers.
 Mobile beauty services targeting corporate clients for on-site employee wellness days, executive grooming services, or special event beautification services at conferences and product launches require service contracts that address logistics, equipment transport, workspace requirements, and the allocation of liability for any incidents occurring on third-party premises.

 What to Include in Your Hair & Beauty Salon Contract (Quebec)